 iCloud is cloud-based storage services designed to store and sync photos, documents, movies, music, and a whole lot more between Apple devices.
 That means “if you update contact information on the iPhone, the change gets pushed to all your Macs, iPads, iPod touch devices — any Apple device logged into the same iCloud ID”.

 - To sign up for iCloud, you need an Apple ID.
 If you don’t have one, you can create one when you sign up.

 - iCloud comes with 5 GB of free iCloud storage.
 You can upgrade to more storage for a small monthly charge

-It’s very useful and – if you can manage with the pretty stingy storage allocation – free set of services, available to anyone with an iPhone, iPad, Apple TV, Mac or even Windows PC.
-Here this post we discuss how to sign up for an Apple ID and iCloud account, activate iCloud in general and specific iCloud services in particular.
+It’s very useful and – if you can manage with the pretty stingy storage allocation – a free set of services, available to anyone with an iPhone, iPad, Apple TV, Mac, or even Windows PC.
+Here this post we discuss how to sign up for an Apple ID and iCloud account, activate iCloud in general, and specific iCloud services in particular.